-Read the safety and operating information in the manufacturer's user guide before attempting to activate the water heater.
-Make sure the water heater is filled with water before use as even momentary operation of the water heater without water in it may result in damage to the tank and/or controls.
+Read the safety and operating information provided in the manufacturer's manual located in your warranty packet before attempting to activate the water heater.

+Make sure the water heater is filled with water before use as even momentary operation of the water heater without water in it may result in damage to the tank heating element and/or controls.
+Double check the bypass valves, make sure they are set properly.

 Always open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.